 What are the benefits of cutting vehicle usage?

-The switch to electric and hybrid vehicles is also promoted as they reduce the amount of greenhouse gas emissions drastically from cars and vans that run on petrol or diesel, which are also volatile in nature.
+The switch to electric and hybrid vehicles is also promoted as they reduce the amount of greenhouse gas emissions drastically from cars that run on petrol or diesel, which are also volatile in nature.
 These vehicles are cost-effective too as fuel prices are volatile at best – cutting out fuel costs and switching to an electric vehicle is much more economically viable as we switch to greener technologies.

-The need to be ‘greener’ is becoming more apparent and socially beneficial.
+In 2023, the need to be ‘greener’ is becoming more apparent and socially beneficial.
 Road transport is the fastest growing source of greenhouse gas emissions, driving climate change even further.

 What are the alternatives?